idarolti/PhysaliaSexChrom/Day3/Day3_Practical.md

 Look at the outputs produced by SEX-DETector and see which genes are inferred to be sex-linked and why.

-Next, check where on the genome do the sex-linked genes map.
+Next, using the SEX-DETector output for the full dataset, check where on the genome do the sex-linked genes map.

 ```
+cd day3/sexdetector
+cp -r /home/ubuntu/Share/day3/sexdetector/sexdetector_output_full ./
+cd sexdetector_output_full

 grep "^>" Poecilia_reticulata_sex-linked_sequences.fasta | sed 's/_[^_]*$//' | sort | uniq | wc -l

 awk '